 Chris focuses his practice on litigation and represents businesses across numerous industries.
 Chris’s creative, bold, and proactive approach helps his clients stay out of the courtroom when possible, but prepares them for the successful prosecution of their rights or defense of their conduct should litigation become necessary.
-Chris also assists his clients with risk management and conflict avoidance, and works with them to understand their businesses from the inside out.
+He also assists his clients with risk management and conflict avoidance, and works with them to understand their businesses from the inside out.
 This allows him to assist those businesses throughout the gamut of their operations, including drafting and negotiating contracts, employment, and non-disclosure agreements; developing written policies concerning biometric information; assessing insurance and risk management needs; and developing litigation strategies.
 Chris’s litigation and trial experience enable him to protect the rights of his clients through verdict, and also informs his counseling strategies.

 Chris has helped clients with ERISA claims brought by union pension and welfare funds alleging improper or insufficient contributions under multi-employer plans and defended employers from wage grievances brought pursuant to collective bargaining agreements.
 He has assisted clients in several different industries with drafting employment agreements and has successfully pursued the employer’s rights under such agreements.
 In the construction context, Chris has represented owners, general contractors, subcontractors, and design professionals in claims related to construction defects, delays, and construction site injuries.
 He has both pursued and defended claims under the Illinois Mechanics Lien Act, and has defended professional liability claims against doctors, attorneys, and insurance producers and brokers.

 Chris also has significant and varied experience in more traditional litigation involving personal injury and property damage claims, handling those cases from case inception through verdict.
 He has assisted his clients in the hospitality industry with claims ranging from Dram Shop Act matters to premises liability cases.
 Chris defended multiple cases — including one for wrongful death — arising out of a Legionella outbreak at a major hotel.
 He has experience in defending product liability claims that result in both property damage and personal injury, including product failure cases in the plumbing industry and personal injury cases arising out of claims against retailers and manufacturers of dietary supplements.
+Chris has experience defending companies in cases involving both consumer and occupational exposure to carcinogens, including arsenic, asbestos, benzene, cadmium, diesel engine exhaust, lead, polycyclic aromatic hydrocarbons, and silica.

 Chris is an accomplished author, contributing two chapters of a book on Illinois construction law (Claims Against Construction Participants and Delay Claims and Damages).
 He has given presentations to various audiences in the construction industry, discussing purchasing and interpretation of liability insurance for contractors; the insurance industry, teaching claims personnel about early intervention, claim investigation, and litigation; and for design professionals, on the unique issues they face in the construction context.
 Chris has also published in the area of employment litigation, and is the chair for ABA Section of Litigation’s Employment & Labor Relations Law Newsletter.